Here are some commonly asked questions and answers about attending our live concerts.

 Patrons with mobility concerns should use the East entrance from the main Metropolitan United parking lot.
 There are ramps providing easy access for those using mobility devices.

-If you require special assistance, wheelchair or accessible seating, please let us know in advance by phone at 226.270.0910 or email contact [at] londonsymphonia.ca (contact[at]londonsymphonia[dot]ca)
+If you require special assistance, including wheelchair or accessible seating, please let us know in advance by phone at 226-270-0910 or email contact [at] londonsymphonia.ca.

-The East entrance located off the main parking lot at Metropolitan United is accessible, with a ramp.
+The East entrance to Metropolitan United, located off the main parking lot, has a ramp and is wheelchair accessible.

 A large print version of the Concert Program is available.
 Please ask the usher.